9. Emergency Repair Environment

 Warning

-The instructions in this section are intended for experienced administrators with profound knowledge of Kernun and FreeBSD.
+The instructions in this section are intended for experienced administrators with profound knowledge of Kernun UTM and FreeBSD.

-The Kernun installer booted from the installation medium can be used to repair the system if all system partitions are unable to boot.
+The Kernun UTM installer booted from the installation medium can be used to repair the system if all system partitions are unable to boot.
 The available functions are accessible from the installer main menu:

 1. Install Kernun